 Offer Loyalty Discounts

 Long stays and regular visitors will save you money.
 Build in price breaks when your visitors add days to their trips and stay longer than a week.
-When you can get a full group that stays for an extended period of time, you save money on cleaning and you have fewer gaps between bookings.
+When you can get a full group that stays for an extended period of time.
+You save money on cleaning and you have fewer gaps between bookings.
 Having a new guest every day means seven times the cleaning of having a guest that stays for the full week.
 Not to mention, you have to worry about check-ins, check-outs, getting deposits and more.
-If a guest wants to stay over the same period of time every year, you should consider offering a discount for that as well.
-Things are easier when you can trust a loyal guest, plus you are reducing the numbers of days throughout the year that need filling.
+Also if a guest wants to stay over the same period of time every year.
+You should consider offering a discount for that as well.
+Things are easier when you can trust a loyal guest.
+Also plus you are reducing the numbers of days throughout the year that need filling.